 Yellow diamonds are diamonds, so they have the same level of durability; with a rating of 10 on the Mohs Hardness Scale, a yellow diamond engagement ring has no problem withstanding the test of time.

 If Yellow Diamond is Beyond Your Budget

 Since yellow diamonds are expensive, the budget could be an issue.
-But there are other gemstones which are a great alternative to yellow diamonds.
+But there are other gemstones that are a great alternative to yellow diamonds.

-- Yellow Sapphires: If you are on a tight budget, then an ideal alternative will be yellow sapphire.
-Yellow sapphires are quite durable (rated 9 out of 10 on Mohs scale of hardness) and also come in a variety of shades with impressive sparkle.
+- Yellow Sapphires: If you are on a tight budget, an ideal alternative will be yellow sapphire.
+Yellow sapphires are quite durable (rated 9 out of 10 on Mohs scale of hardness) and come in various shades with impressive sparkle.
 Etsy is an excellent place to shop for yellow sapphire jewelry.

 - Treated or Enhanced Stones: Off-color diamonds such as brownish or yellowish can be treated to modify their color.
-These treatments are considered to be permanent under normal conditions of wear and tear.
+These treatments are permanent under normal conditions of wear and tear.
 Treated diamonds are cheaper than diamonds that are not treated.

-It is highly recommended to buy diamonds from reputed sellers who provide GIA certificates with diamonds.
-One of the most trusted and reputed such diamond sellers is James Allen.
+It is highly recommended to buy diamonds from reputed sellers who provide GIA certificates with their diamonds.
+One of the most trusted and reputed diamond sellers is James Allen.

 With 18+ years of experience, they are the leader in online diamond sales.
 Having a prime focus on customer satisfaction, you can be sure to get the excellent and best price for their diamonds.

 Click here to visit James Allen and add this wonderful sunshine to your diamond family!